-The Mendota Police Department is led by the chief of police who oversees a staff of 16 personnel to include; Records Manager, Records Clerk/Receptionist and Administrative Assistant.
+The Mendota Police Department is led by the chief of police who oversees a staff of 19 personnel to include; Records Manager, Records Clerk/Receptionist, Administrative Assistant and two Code Enforcement Officers.
 The sworn staff consists of the Chief of Police, One Lieutenant, 12 Police Officers; four of which are Sergeants, and six volunteer Reserve Police Officers.

 The Mendota Police Department operates 12-hour patrol shifts.
 The Patrol Supervisor oversees the activity and personnel assigned to each shift.

 In a two week period patrol officers work seven, twelve hour shifts for a total 84 hours.